Shepherd-Dog/blog.shepherddog.co/_posts/2015/2015-11-05-teaching-notebook.md

 published: 2015-11-05T22:49:37-06:00
 title: Teaching Notebook
 author: David
+excerpt: "Today we are proud to announce that our first Shepherd Dog app is now available.
+It is called Teaching Notebook and <a href='https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1022006227&mt=8'>you can find it in the App Store for $9.99</a>.
+<br><br>
+This project has been in the works for a couple years but we didn't really get started on it until this past February when we started Shepherd Dog.
+<br><br>
+We think it is an interesting story..."
 ---
 Today we are proud to announce that our first Shepherd Dog app is now available.
 It is called Teaching Notebook and [you can find it in the App Store for $9.99](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1022006227&mt=8).